diegocaprioli/larachimp/docs/installation.md

 If you plan on updating this code you might want to inlcude it on on your project and use it directly from your local repository while developing.
-This way any additions or changes you are making to the package will be directly available wihtout the need to push a new package version and updating your composer dependencies in the client project.
+This way any additions or changes you are making to the package will be directly available without the need to push a new package version and updating your composer dependencies in the client project.

 You can achieve that by cloning this project into your own local drive and